efzwo/docker-sonarqube/README.md

 # About this Repo

-This is the Git repo of the official Docker image for [SonarQube](https://registry.hub.docker.com/_/sonarqube/).
+This is a fork of the Git repo of the official Docker image for [SonarQube](https://registry.hub.docker.com/_/sonarqube/).
 See the Hub page for the full readme on how to use the Docker image and for information regarding contributing and issues.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/sonarqube](https://github.com/docker-library/docs/tree/master/sonarqube).